emiliaajax/emoji-provider/README.md

 ```

 # Contributing
-If you wish to contribute, please create
+1. Fork the project!
+2. Install dev dependencies (```npm install```).
+3. Create a new feature branch.
+4. Add tests to your feature.
+5. Create a pull request!

 <br><br>
 # TODO List
 [ ] Tag-to-emoji conversion in text<br>
-[ ] Emoji support check
+[ ] Check of emoji support